Vladinho10/rest-resource-file-generator/README.md

 ### General info
 :new: You can use it also in front end side for creating file as in back end.
 Just follow the instructions. \
-As a backend developer all we know that every time when we want to add new API, new logic, new CRUD, we create some file and write into them some codes.\
+As a backend developer all we know that every time when we want to add new API, new logic, new CRUD, we create some files and write into them some codes.\
-For example when we what to create a logic (let's call it `resource`) about user, we create a router.
+For example when we want to create a logic (let's call it `resource`) about user, we create a router.
 ```
     userRt.get('/v1/users', UserCtrl.getMany);